gagan-baghel/StartingWithBootstrap/TinDog/readme.md

 #Designed With the Help of |-- HTML --- CSS --- JAVASCRIPT --|

-This is landing page website.
+This is landing page website.<br>
 Tindog is like tinder for dogs :).
+This is responsive,<br>
-This is responsive, so it be opened in laptop and phone also.
+so it be opened in laptop and phone also.<br>
+it is made using bootstrap for designing the structure of website.

 ** HERE IS THE VISUAL REPRESENTATION OF THIS PROJECT **